alongenosar/ios-sdk/README.md

 2. In Xcode, from target’s Capabilities tab, enable Push Notifications.
 3. In Xcode, from target’s Capabilities tab, under Background modes, enable Location updates and Remote notifications.

-## Step 2: Configure permissions. add the following info.plist file
+## Step 2: Configure permissions by adding the following into your info.plist file
 In the Project Navigator, right click on Info.plist, and choose "Open as" → "Source Code" Paste the following snippet into your existing plist.
 ```xml

 ```

-# Step 3: If you plan using Snapper's Facebook or Twitter authentication, add the folowing to your info.plist file
+# Step 3: If you plan using Snapper's Facebook or Twitter authentication by adding the folowing to your info.plist file
 In the Project Navigator, right click on Info.plist, and click "Open as" → "Source Code" Paste the following snippet into your existing plist.
 ```xml